-Mr. Sevin responded that he could agree to the revised minimum quarterly distribution of \$2.30 and to the proposal that during the subordination period holders of senior subordinated units, junior subordinated units and general partner units would only receive distributions out of distributable cash generated following the closing of the transaction.
+Mr. Sevin responded that he could agree to the revised minimum guarterly distribution of \$2.30 and to the proposal that during the subordination period holders of Star Gas Partners senior subordinated units, junior subordinated units and general partner units would only receive distributions out of distributable cash generated following the closing of the transaction.
 However, he indicated he could not agree to valuing Petro's common stock at \$2.00 per share, indicating his belief that this valuation was unfairly low.
 He pointed out that while there are many criteria that could be used in determining the appropriate valuation for Petro's common stock, he believed the most important was the accretion to Star Gas Partners resulting from the acquisition of Petro.
-While Mr. Sevin questioned certain of the assumptions upon which A.G.
-Edwards views were based, he noted that even using the most conservative assumption, a \$2.00 value would (based on the projections available at the time) result in projected accretion of approximately \$.62 per unit, which could grow to over \$1.00 per unit.
-Mr. Sevin indicated that this level of accretion was excessive and unwarranted and that the approximate \$.40 per unit projected accretion resulting from a \$3.15 per share price was certainly more appropriate and would still make this combination significantly attractive to the common unitholders.
+While Mr. Sevin questioned some of the assumptions upon which A.G.
+Edwards views were based, he noted that even using the most conservative assumption, a \$2.00 value would, based on the projections available at the time, result in projected accretion of approximately \$.62 per unit, which could grow to over \$1.00 per unit.
+Mr. Sevin indicated that this level of accretion was excessive and unwarranted and that the approximate \$.40 per unit projected accretion resulting from a \$3.15 per share price was certainly more appropriate and would still make this combination significantly attractive to the Star Gas Partners common unitholders.
 This was especially true given the greater growth potential provided by Petro which would, over time, increase the accretion to over \$1.00 per unit even at a \$3.15 valuation.

 PaineWebber also indicated to A.G.
 Edwards that the \$3.15 per unit valuation did not represent an excessive premium to market value when Petro's average stock performance for the last twelve months was considered.
-PaineWebber noted that the suspension of Petro's common stock dividends following the unusually warm weather of the first quarter of 1998 had lowered the short-term trading than the merger premiums for higher priced shares.
+PaineWebber noted that the suspension of Petro's common stock dividends following the unusually warm weather of the first quarter of 1998 had lowered the short-term trading prices of Petro's common stock despite the significant improvements in Petro's operating results.
+In addition, PaineWebber asked A.G.
+Edwards to consider market statistics prepared by PaineWebber that indicated that the merger premiums for stocks priced at less than \$5.00 per share were generally greater than the merger premiums for higher priced shares.

-In an attempt to bridge the valuation gap, the parties discussed having Star Gas Partners issue additional units to the common stockholders after the transaction if Petro met certain financial goals.
+In an attempt to bridge the valuation gap, the parties discussed having Star Gas Partners issue additional units to the Petro common stockholders after the transaction if Petro met specified financial goals.